What to do Pre and Post Freezes for your plants

 So what can you do to protect your tropical or semi-tropical plants?
 The day prior to the freeze, water your plant roots well to help with moisture loss.
 Cover your plants completely (ideally to the ground) to minimize damage.
 Remember to take off the blankets in the morning if the temperature warms up or the plants are in direct sun.
 Professional grade frost blanket is available for purchase at our Garden Center or use sheets (double them if possible), burlap or lightweight blankets- all will also work.
 NEVER use plastic.
 However, understand that any time fabric of any description sits on foliage, there will still be frost burn- however possibly not a dead plant!
 Many semi-tropical plants recover from freezes if they are well established.
 Even if they appear to be frozen completely-be patient!
 Also, if your plants suffer freeze damage, DO NOT trim them right away.
 This will expose more of the plant to damage.
 Wait until March to trim, when new growth is beginning to appear.
 If the plant has been frozen completely, trim back to about 6 inches above the ground and they may come back from the roots.

 One note though, if you have a citrus tree, especially a small one, make sure you cover it to protect the roots because all citrus is grafted and the rootstock is not what the tree is so

 “coming back from the roots” is not an option with citrus trees.
 Also, perennials like Blu My Mind or lantana will also die back with freezes, but again, if well-established they should come back from the roots in the spring.

 WATCH FOR VIDEO TOMORROW ON THE RECOMMENDED WAY TO PROTECT PYGMY DATE PALMS (ROEBELENII PALM).

-As always, if you have any questions, call the Garden Center, stop by or email us at firstname.lastname@example.org
+As always, if you have questions- stop by the garden center or email us at: firstname.lastname@example.org